usgs/landslides-metadata/README.md

 These can be installed using the 'pip install' or 'conda install' commands.

-To install the entire environmnt at once you can use the setup script
+To install the entire environment at once you can use the setup script
 ```python
 setup_env.sh
 ```